 (5) Any owner, manager or employee of a food-serving establishment, private club, dance hall or any other establishment primarily in the business of providing food, drink, or entertainment who violates this ordinance shall, upon conviction thereof, be punished by a civil penalty of not less than $200.00 and not more than $1,000.00.

-(Ord.
-No. 07-13, § 1, 6-18-2007)

 Sec.
-6-38.
+6-35.
 Freight depot.

-Freight depot as used in this section shall mean the Dalton Freight Depot located at 305 South Depot Street together with that portion of South Depot Street between Cuyler Street and East Morris Street.

 (a) The sale and consumption of alcoholic beverages on the premises of the freight depot during an event shall be allowed as provided herein.

 (b) The sale of alcoholic beverages on the premises of the freight depot is exempted from the minimum food sale requirements of this chapter.